 - Process of consent

 - Options for individuals who choose not to be vaccinated or cannot be immunised.

 4. Employee consent

-Individuals are not obliged to accept the University’s offer of vaccination.
-Where an employee chooses not to have the vaccination, alternative hazard/risk exposure control methods must be implemented to minimise the risk of exposure.
-Refusal to accept the vaccination will be recorded by the Occupational Health Staff in the Employees occupational health file in the MyPractice system.
+- Individuals are not obliged to accept the University’s offer of vaccination.
+Where an employee chooses not to have the vaccination, an alternative hazard/risk exposure assessment with control methods must be considered to minimise the risk of exposure.
+Refusal to accept the vaccination will be recorded by the Occupational Health team in the occupational health recording system.

 Costs associated with vaccinations required under this policy for staff will be borne by the University.

-Health and Safety at Work Act 2015 and associate regulations
+- Health and Safety at Work Act 2015 and associated regulations

 - Health and Safety Policy

 - COVID‑19 high risk work risk assessment tool (PDF)

 Contact for further information